Frequently Asked Questions

 We provide a safe, loving and nurturing environment for babies and toddlers from birth through 35 months to learn about God’s steadfast love.
 Age-appropriate curriculum focuses on God’s love and His creation.

-During both worship services, children ages three through fifth grade may attend a children's worship designed specifically for them.
+During worship, children ages three - 5th grade may attend a children's worship designed specifically for them.

 How often do you have communion?